mufaizz/FAIZ-AI/README.md

 FAIZ-AI is provided as an educational/personal project.
 Use responsibly and in accordance with applicable laws.

 - Do not use FAIZ-AI to retrieve copyrighted material unless you have permission.
-- The tool includes filters to block obviously malicious queries and dangerous file types, but protection is not guaranteed.
+- The tool includes filters and safeguards, but protection is not guaranteed — review and verify results as appropriate.
-- Virus checks via VirusTotal are optional and require an API key; they do not replace thorough security review.
+- The project does not provide guarantees about the safety or legality of retrieved files.

 ---